Fogo Island: Newfound beauty in Newfoundland

 Getting to Fogo Island:

 Fly to Gander, Newfoundland.
-From there rent a car and drive to Farewell to catch the ferry to Fogo.
+From there rent a car and drive to Farewell to catch the ferry to Fogo Island.
 Note: There are no ferry reservations -- first come, first served.
 Fogo Island Inn also offers transportation from Gander to the inn.